thanhvie/de_udacity_project_1/README.md

 ```
 %run -i 'etl.py'
 ```
-# An explanation of the files in the repository
+## An explanation of the files in the repository
 - data: data folder which contains song_data and log_data
 - create_tables.py: script to create database tables
 - sql_queries.py: script contains all sql queries using in the project
 - etl.py: script to run ETL pipeline
 - etl.ipynb: contains detailed instructions on the ETL process for each of the tables
 - test.ipynb: use for test

+## Deployment
+- Create virtual environment for the project
+- Install packages in `requirements.txt`
+- Create database table by run `create_tables.py`
+- Run `etl.py`

-# State and justify
+## State and justify
 - The database schema design and ETL pipeline are implemented correctly from project requirements

+## Tools
+- PostgreSQL Version 14.5
+- Python 3.8.10
+- DBeaver Community 22.2.1 (to check database)